Spectrum of weighted Birkhoff average: Introduction

 \section{Introduction}

 Let $(X, d)$ be a compact metric space and $T : X \mapsto X$ be a continuous transformation.
 Let $\phi\colon X\mapsto\R$ be a continuous potential.
 The Birkhoff average of $\phi$ is given by

-The Birkhoff Ergodic Theorem asserts that the Birkhoff averages almost surely converge to a constant, namely, the integral of $\phi$, with respect to any ergodic measure, for a measurable potential $\phi$.
+The Birkhoff Ergodic Theorem asserts that the Birkhoff averages almost surely converge to a constant, namely, the integral of $\phi$, with respect to any ergodic measure, for an integrable potential $\phi$.
 For a dynamical system having a large family of ergodic measures (for example, a full shift), one may expect that the limit of the Birkhoff averages can take a wide variety of values.
-Then one naturally wonders how large the size (for example, Hausdorff dimension and packing dimension) of the level sets of the limit of the Birkhoff averages is.
+Then one naturally wonders how large the size (for example, { topological entropy,} Hausdorff- and Tricot dimension) of the level sets of the limit of the Birkhoff averages is.
 In other words, for an $\alpha\in\R$ in the set

 one wants to know how to describe the size of

 It leads to the multifractal analysis and there has been a considerable amount of works on this.
 As far as we know, the first work is due to Besicovitch \cite{B1935} where he studied the Hausdorff dimension of sets given by the frequency of digits in dyadic expansions.
 Then it was subsequently extended by Eggleston \cite{E1949}.
 For further results on digit frequencies, see Barreira, Saussol and Schmeling \cite{BSS}.
 For multifractal analysis of Birkhoff averages, we refer to \cite{O1998,FLW2002,S1999} and references therein.